-All people ages 5 and older are now eligible to get a safe, effective and no-cost COVID-19 vaccine.
+All people ages 6 months and older are now eligible to get a safe and effective COVID-19 vaccine.
 People can get vaccinated through County and State-run sites, pharmacies, and other healthcare systems.

 COVID-19 Vaccinations are a safe and effective way to prevent serious illness and death from a COVID-19 infection.